Hemophilia AIDS Litigation

 Baum Hedlund has represented clients worldwide and has represented victims of

-over 450 United States hemophilia HIV/AIDS cases.
+United States hemophilia HIV/AIDS cases.
 With

 Michael Baum and Leslie Grisham at the helm, Baum Hedlund began representing HIV-infected